kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/linkAsset/index.md

 ---
 code: true
 type: page
-title: link
+title: linkAsset
-description: Assign a sensor to a tenant index
+description: Link a sensor to an asset
 ---

-# link
+# linkAsset

 Link a sensor to an asset.